coldcaphe/pythonParsing/README.md

 # pythonParsing
-This is parsing for stock exchange data

 ## online learning from inflearn
-python web crwaling
+python web crwaling using Selenium